 There is a variation of this train called ICR (InterCity Rijtuig) with a lower driver’s cabin.

-They are actually much better than the double-deckers for travel with luggage, having large overhead racks and no stairs.
-Most newer configurations are airline-style with 2-2 in 2nd class and 2-1 in 1st class.
+These train types are actually much better than the double-deckers for travel with luggage, having large overhead racks and no stairs.
+Most newer configurations are airline-style with 2-2 in 2nd class and 2-1 in 1st class with a directional change in the centre of cabin.
+Seating colour can vary on different trains.

-The Intercity Direct is a fast domestic Intercity rail service using modern single-decker carriages similar to the above ICM Koploper layout.
+The Intercity Direct is a fast domestic Intercity rail service using modern ICR single-decker carriages similar to the above layout.
 It only serves the Amsterdam-Schiphol-Rotterdam-Breda route using the Dutch high speed rail track.
+The Intercity Brussels service continues on to Antwerp and Brussels.

-Seating is mainly airline-style with good overhead racks for luggage.
+Seating is directional airline-style with good overhead racks for luggage.
 We recommend using this train for travel between Schiphol Airport and Amsterdam Central.

 Note, for travel between Schiphol Airport and Rotterdam Central a supplement is required on top of the standard ticket.